hhtokpinar/sqfEntity/README.md

 ### Attach existing SQLite database with bundledDatabasePath parameter
   *bundledDatabasePath* is optional.
 When bundledDatabasePath is empty then EntityBase creats a new database when initializing the database

+### How to import existing database and generate model automatically?

+*STEP 1*

+Copy your existing database in /assets folder (in this sample we copied chinook.sqlite database) and define your asset database in pubspec.yaml as below

+    flutter:
+      assets:
+        - assets/chinook.sqlite

+*STEP 2*

+Run this script with this parameters.
+**databaseName:** Specify a name for your database to use for the database connection **bundledDatabasePath:** File path of your copied database

+    final bundledDbModel = await convertDatabaseToModelBase(
+        databaseName: 'chinook.db',
+        bundledDatabasePath: 'assets/chinook.sqlite');

+*STEP 3*

+Run this function to convert the model to annotation

+    final String modelConstString =
+        SqfEntityConverter(bundledDbModel).createConstDatabase();

+That's all.
+Set clipboard to paste codes

+      await Clipboard.setData(ClipboardData(text: modelConstString));

+Model were created succesfuly and set to the Clipboard.

+Open model.dart file in lib/model folder and paste models after following line

+    part 'model.g.dart';

+Go Terminal Window and run command below

+    flutter pub run build_runner build --delete-conflicting-outputs

+Your Entity models will be created in lib/model/model.g.dart

+Note: You can see this sample import in the createModelFromDatabaseSample() function in main.dart

   Also you can generate your model from the main menu in Application as shown below when you make changes to your model while your project is running.
 ![Sqf Entity Generate Model.dart](https://raw.githubusercontent.com/hhtokpinar/sqfEntity/master/assets/img/generate_model.jpg)